dmidlo/histdata.com-tools/docs/temporal-sidecar-operations.md

 cache artifacts on disk.
 When `sidecar_wait_result` is `False`, the call returns the sidecar job payload instead.

+Waited sidecar repository requests preserve the foreground compatibility surface.
+API calls using `available_remote_data` or `update_remote_data` return the available-data dictionary, while CLI calls using `-A` or `-U` render the repository table and use the same repository failure exit behavior.
+Submit-only repository requests still return sidecar job metadata.

 ## Job Control Commands

 The sidecar control surface is intentionally JSON-friendly for CLI automation